ChoiwahChow/gap_package_generator/README.md

 In the following example, `semi.ini` is a configuration file containing all the input parameters and options for running the script.
 The system will automatically generate the required working and outputs directories.

-At the top directory, run the command:
+At the top directory, run the command (replace semi.ini with your own init file):

 ```text
 ./src/gen_gap/gap_gen.py semi.ini